Robert DickersonUNIVERSAL FUND MEMBER

 Robert's Story

 Robert joined Watsi on April 21st, 2021.
-Three years ago, Robert joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Robert's most recent donation supported Myint, a 27-year-old female from Thailand, to fund heart surgery.
+Five years ago, Robert joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Robert's most recent donation supported Gedeon, a bright student from Haiti, to fund preparation for cardiac surgery.

 Impact